-AMU 302.
-Special Topics: Ethnomusicology Seminar (Not offered 2009-10).
+AMU-302.
+Special Topics: Ethnomusicology Seminar (Not offered 2010-11).
 An overview of the field of ethnomusicology through exploration of relevant literature, documentaries, and performance.
-Prerequisite: AMU 220 or permission of the instructor.
+Prerequisite: AMU-220 or permission of the instructor.

-AMU 303.
-Special Topics: Conducting (Not offered 2009-10).
+AMU-303.
+Special Topics: Conducting (Spring; Klimash).
 Fundamentals of conducting vocal and instrumental ensembles, including score reading and preparation, beat patterns, gestures, and rehearsal techniques.
 Prerequisite: permission of the instructor.

-AMU 304.
-Projects in Composition and Performance (Not offered 2009-10).
+AMU-304.
+Projects in Composition and Performance (Not offered 2010-11).
 Self-selected group and individual projects in composition or performance or both.
 Instrumental ability not necessarily a prerequisite.

-AMU 305 (301).
-Special Topics: Vocal Arranging (Not offered 2009-10).
+AMU-305 (301).
+Special Topics: Vocal Arranging (Not offered 2010-11).
 Writing and arranging for the voice, in folk, classical, jazz, and popular contexts.
-Prerequisite: AMU 201 (102) or permission of the instructor.
+Prerequisite: AMU-201 (102) or permission of the instructor.